-During the nine months ended September 30, 2020 and 2019, PMI granted PSU awards to certain executives.
+During the three months ended March 31, 2021 and 2020, PMI granted PSU awards to certain executives.
 The PSU awards require the achievement of certain performance factors, which are predetermined at the time of grant, typically over a three-year performance cycle.
-The performance metrics for such PSU's granted during the nine months ended September 30, 2020 consisted of PMI's Total Shareholder Return ("TSR") relative to a predetermined peer group and on an absolute basis (40% weight), PMI's currency-neutral compound annual adjusted diluted earnings per share growth rate (30% weight), and PMI's performance against specific measures of PMI's transformation, defined as net revenues from PMI's RRPs and any other non-combustible products as a percentage of PMI's total net revenues in the last year of the performance cycle (30% weight).
-The performance metrics for such PSUs granted during the nine months ended September 30, 2019 consisted of PMI's TSR relative to a predetermined peer group and on an absolute basis (50% weight), PMI's currency-neutral compound annual adjusted operating income growth rate, excluding acquisitions (30% weight), and PMI's performance against specific measures of PMI's transformation (20% weight).
+The performance metrics for such PSU's granted during the three months ended March 31, 2021 and 2020 consisted of PMI's Total Shareholder Return ("TSR") relative to a predetermined peer group and on an absolute basis (40% weight), PMI's currency-neutral compound annual adjusted diluted earnings per share growth rate (30% weight), and PMI's performance against specific measures of PMI's transformation, defined as net revenues from PMI's RRPs and any other non-combustible products as a percentage of PMI's total net revenues in the last year of the performance cycle (30% weight).